Mexican Food with Least Calories

-Tortillas form the basis of a number of Mexican culinary favorites such as tacos, burritos and fajitas.
+Tortillas form the basis of a number of Mexican culinary favorites such as tacos, burritos, and fajitas.
 The calories in a tortilla depend on the size and the brand, but you can definitely see the difference in the calories.
-Corn tortilla will have less calories as compared to the flour tortillas.
+Corn tortillas will have fewer calories as compared to the flour tortillas.

 Get it Grilled

 Grilled proteins are typically some of the lowest-calorie foods you will get at a Mexican restaurant as long as they are paired with the side smart dishes.
 Choose grilled seafood, chicken, or steak with a side of black beans, grilled or sauteed vegetables.
 Again, you can skip the rice because these contain about 150 to 200-plus calories per serving.
 So, it is suggested to go with the grill.

 For burritos, tortillas wrapped up with all the insides provide calories in bulk.
 A low-calorie option should be considered when it comes to filling.
 You must choose it wisely about what will go into the bowl.
 For instance, if you load the bowl up with rice, carnitas, sour cream, cheese, guacamole, black beans, etc. All these ingredients in a bowl will give you a quick break from the calorie bank.
 Put a base of lettuce and then add a half portion of brown rice into it.
 Then you can choose chicken, fish or even steak as the protein.
 You can even stick to the beans and later load a lot of veggies and salsa on it.

 Almost every Mexican dish comes up with a sauce or a dip such as salsa, guacamole, and sour cream.
 Just consider these sauces as a stoplight: Green signal for salsa, yellow for guacamole, and red for sour cream.